Estimated reading time: 7 minutes

 You have great content with solid SEO and a nice hook to get eyes on your page, but that’s not translating to conversions.
+Is there something wrong with your conversion points?
 What gives?

 Ideally, you should have a CTA prominently placed at each critical contact point, such as on your landing page, at the end of a video introduction, on each email, and within the content itself.
-In fact, your content creation should proceed with the CTA in mind.
+Your content creation should proceed with the CTA in mind.

-The problem with some calls to action is that there’s no clearly defined action involved.
-Customers aren’t mind readers, and they don’t have time for guessing games.
+The problem with some calls to action is that no clearly defined action is involved.
+Customers aren’t mind-readers and don’t have time for guessing games.

 When someone visits your website or landing page, they want a clear, actionable directive for what you want them to do next.